The permuton limit of random recursive separable permutations: Introduction

-\author{Valentin F\'eray$^1$ \and Kelvin Rivera-Lopez$^2$ { $^1$ Université de Lorraine, CNRS, IECL, F-54000, Nancy, France, valentin.feray@univ-lorraine.fr \ A sequence of permutations $\pi^{(n)}$ then converges to a permuton $\mu$ if the associated measures $\mu_{\pi^{(n)}}$ converge to $\mu$, in the sense of the weak convergence of measures.
-We can now state the first main result of this paper. \begin{theorem} The random permutations $ ( \sigma^{(n),p} )_{ n \ge 1 } $ converge a.s.~to a random permuton.
-We call this permuton the {\em recursive separable permuton (of parameter $p$)} and denote it by $\murec_p$. \end{theorem} A sample of $\sigma^{(n),p}$ for $n \in \{10,100,1000\}$ and $p=1/2$ is given in \cref{fig:simu_increasing_separable_several_sizes}.
+A sequence of permutations $\pi^{(n)}$ then converges to a permuton $\mu$ if the associated measures $\mu_{\pi^{(n)}}$ converge to $\mu$, in the sense of the weak convergence of measures.
+We can now state the first main result of this paper. \begin{theo} The random permutations $ ( \sigma^{(n),p} )_{ n \ge 1 } $ converge a.s.~to a random permuton.
+We call this permuton the {\em recursive separable permuton (of parameter $p$)} and denote it by $\murec_p$. \end{theo} A sample of $\sigma^{(n),p}$ for $n \in \{10,100,1000\}$ and $p=1/2$ is given in Figure~\ref{fig:simu_increasing_separable_several_sizes}.
 In this simulation, the three permutations are taken from the {\em same realization} of the random process $(\sigma^{(n),p})_{n \ge 1}$.
 The a.s.~convergence towards a limiting permuton is visible on this simulation.

 This theorem should be compared with the limit result for {\em uniform} random separable permutations obtained in \cite{bassino2018BrownianSeparable}.
 In the latter case, the limit is the so-called {\em Brownian separable permuton}.
 This Brownian separable permuton belongs to the larger family of biased Brownian separable permutons, also indexed by a parameter $p$ in $(0,1)$, and denoted $\muBr_p$ (we will often drop the word {\em biased} in the latter).